The three flavors are as follows:

-More of a refined edition of openSUSE, GeckoLinux uses the official repo with modifications to the theme, patterns and allows installation from additional repositories. openSUSE uses Patterns that install a lot of applications that most of us don’t need it.
+More of a refined edition of openSUSE, GeckoLinux uses the official repo with modifications to the theme, patterns and allows installation from additional repositories. openSUSE uses Patterns that install many applications that most of us don’t need it.
 GeckoLinux tries to solve this problem as it comes with very minimal usage of patterns to avoid extra packages that keep coming back even after uninstalling in the former.

 Let us look at the features, installation steps and also see how GeckoLinux is different than openSUSE.